 - Potential for participation in and contribution to the Society of Fellows during the two year fellowship term.

-Since programs may have additional requirements and eligibility criteria, students should speak with their program’s Director of Graduate Study (DGS) for additional information.
+Since programs may have earlier application deadlines and additional requirements and eligibility criteria, students should speak with their program’s Director of Graduate Study (DGS) for additional information.
 Applicants must be nominated by their program of study.

 The following should be compiled into one PDF document and submitted by the DGS (or DGS designate) via the grant and fellowship submission tool:

 Includes all of the following information: